tn74/reem/README.md

 - Updated to require redis-py 4.0.0+.
 API is still backwards-compatible with redis-py 3.5+ (which requires rejson).
 - Added `with` syntax on key-value store accessors which allows you to make many updates to an object without bogging down the Redis server.
 Usage is `with kvs['key'] as val: foo(val)` which is equivalent to `val=kvs['key'].read(); foo(val); kvs['key'] = val` and often much faster than `foo(kvs['key'])` if `foo` performs lots of reads and writes.
 - Useless `RedisInterface.initialize()` method removed.
+- Accessor `KeyValueStore.get(key)` will not fail if the top-level key exists on the Redis server but hasn't been pulled in this client.

 0.1.2:
 - bug fixes in pub/sub implementation.